We’re revitalizing by bringing life back to the Main.

 Picture / Carré Saint-Laurent Building

-The new 260,000 sq. ft. development, slated to open in 2019, will house a one-of-a-kind food court on the ground floor, the Centre d’Histoire de Montréal on the second floor, and 900 Quebec government employees in the 8 floors of the south tower.
-The north tower is a prime location for a 150-room hotel.
+The new 260,000 sq. ft. development, slated to open in 2019, house The Central, a one-of-a-kind food court on the ground floor, the Mémoire des Montréalais Musuem on the second floor, and Quebec government employees in the 8 floors of the south tower.

-A 175-space, three-level underground parking garage will serve the new development, including 5 spaces with electric vehicle charging stations and 100 bike-parking spaces.
+A three-level underground parking garage will serve the new development, including spaces with electric vehicle charging stations and bike-parking spaces.

 The entire building is on the cutting edge of sustainability, built to LEED-CS standards.
 Carré Saint-Laurent has already won the 2014 Projet Vert green development award from Voir vert-Le Portail du bâtiment durable au Québec for outstanding environmental performance.